musketyr/gradle-gaelyk-eclipse-plugin/README.md

 ## Release notes

+* 0.1.2 - Fixed eclipse classpath setup task (rootDir not referenced from the project object)

 * 0.1.1 - Removed libs cleaning task until its working more reliably

 * 0.1 - Initial version